bishopg7/kafka-messages-to-hbase/README.md

-App in docker, which read messages from kafka's topic splited ";" and write some data in hbase table via thrift server.
+App in docker which reads messages from kafka's topic splited ";" and writes some data in hbase table via thrift server.
 Reqired running hbase thrift server.

 Build & run: